gDorigon/padotec.coding.tests/README.md

   "name": "nome do dispositivo",
   "mac": "mac do dispositivo",
   "email": "email do dono do dispositivo",
-  "latitude": latitude,
+  "latitude": "latitude",
-  "longitude": longitude
+  "longitude": "longitude"
 }

 Response: 201
 {
-  "deviceId": id do dispositivo (gerado no back-end), "mac": "mac do dispositivo"
+  "deviceId": "id do dispositivo (gerado no back-end)", "mac": "mac do dispositivo"
 }